Common Stock Dividends

-If a company's dividend payout ratio is greater than 60%, especially over a long time period, it will probably not increase its dividend for the foreseeable future, and it may have to lower it or even suspend it in hard economic times because most of its earnings are being paid out as dividends.
+If a company's dividend payout ratio exceeds 60%, especially over a long time period, it will probably not increase its dividend for the foreseeable future, and it may have to lower it or even suspend it in hard economic times because most of its earnings are being paid out as dividends.

 Investment Tip: A stock with a high dividend yield but a low payout ratio is probably underpriced and is more likely to maintain or even increase its dividend over time, thus making it a good investment prospect.

-There are 2 common types of dividends.
-Cash dividends are dividends that are paid in cash, and are the most common type of dividend.
+Dividends have 2 common forms.
+Cash dividends are dividends paid in cash, and are the most common type of dividend.
 Stock dividends are paid in extra shares of stock instead of cash.
 Sometimes, however, a company will distribute a different type of dividend, such as the stock of a spin-off company.